Manolis Papasterianos

-Manolis Papasterianos (Μανώλης Παπαστεριανός; born 15 August 1987) is a Greek professional footballer who plays as a defensive midfielder for Super League 2 club Iraklis, for which he is captain.
+Manolis Papasterianos (Μανώλης Παπαστεριανός; born 15 August 1987) is a Greek professional association football player who plays as a defensive midfielder for Gamma Ethniki club Thermaikos Thermi.

 Club career

-Papasterianos started his career in the team of his hometown M.G.C Akanthos Ierissos at a young age.
-His impressive performances caught the eye of Iraklis' scouts and he joined Iraklis' youth squad in the summer of 2005.
+Papasterianos started his career in the team of his hometown Akanthos Ierissos at a young age.
+His impressive performances caught the eye of Iraklis Thessaloniki scouts and he joined Iraklis Thessaloniki youth squad in the summer of 2005.

 Iraklis

-Papasterianos got promoted in the Iraklis' professional squad for the 2006-2007 season.
+Papasterianos got promoted in Iraklis' professional squad for the 2006-2007 season.
 He debuted for the club in a 3–0 loss against AEK, coming in as a substitute in the 63rd minute.
 Two minutes after his entrance in the match, he got the first yellow card in his professional career.
 Papasterianos also made his European debut in that season.
 It was in the 0–1 away win against Wisła Kraków for the first leg of the 2006–07 UEFA Cup, as he came in, as a substitute.
 In the second half of the season Papasterianos made 13 appearances for the club, 10 of them as a starter.
-In the 2008-2009 season Papasterianos established himself as a starter in Iraklis.
+In the 2008–09 season Papasterianos established himself as a starter.
 He made 26 appearances, 15 as a starter, and scored 2 goals.
 His first goal was scored in an away match against Panathinaikos, helping Iraklis to grab a 2–2 away draw.
 His second goal was a bicycle kick scored against Ergotelis, to help the team secure a 0–1 away win.
 That goal was voted as Best Goal of the 2008-2009 season, in the official competition organised by the Superleague.
-It was as well voted as Best Goal of the 21st matchday of the 2008-2009 Superleague season.
-In the 2009-2010 season he was almost an automatic first team choice, appearing in 22 of the first 23 matches of the club, 15 of them as a starter.
+It was as well voted as Best Goal of the 21st matchday of the 2008–09 Superleague season.
+In the 2009–10 season he was almost an automatic first team choice, appearing in 22 of the first 23 matches of the club, 15 of them as a starter.
 But due to an injury in the abdominal muscles area he had to undergo surgery in Germany.
 As a result, he was forced to stay out for the remainder of the season.
-In the 2010-2011 season he once again scored a goal that was voted as Best Goal of the matchday.
-It was a screamer from well outside the area, scored in a 2–0 victory of Iraklis against AEK, for the 15th matchday of the 2010-2011 Superleague season.
+In the 2010–11 season he once again scored a goal that was voted as Best Goal of the matchday.
+It was a screamer from well outside the area, scored in a 2–0 victory of Iraklis against AEK for the 15th matchday.
 The prize was handed to him by former Iraklis striker Fanis Tountziaris.